 In addition to this fund, VRA has devoted extra resources to its CSR programme intended at improving standards of living through the provision of employability and entrepreneurial skills set to persons within the impacted communities.
 Thus, the Community Relations Unit was established in 2003 to endear a stable relationship with communities affected by the Authority’s operations and provide solutions to problems that were not catered for under the Resettlement Trust Fund.

 Community Development Programme (CDP)

-In 2012, the VRA launched a CSR programme called the Community Development Programme in the communities impacted by its operations.
-It was an initiative that sought to invest in the enhancement of human capital with the support of the communities.
-The programme also aimed to develop and implement social and economic activities in all communities, and turn them into notable 'opportunity communities'.
+In 2012, VRA launched a CSR programme called the Community Development Programme (CDP) in communities impacted by its operations.
+The CDP represents a common ground for cooperation and partnership between VRA and the communities on the identification and provision of solutions to critical areas that stimulate economic and human capital development.
+The programme is also aimed at the development and implementation of social and economic activities in all communities and the transformation of these communities into 'opportunity communities'.

 The Authority has provided interventions in the areas of:

 - Education: Scholarships and internship opportunities have been provided to needy but brilliant students of impacted communities.
 A total of 449 students have so far benefited from the scholarship, which was instituted in 2011.
 The number comprises 234 at the Senior High School and 215 at the Tertiary level.

 - Socio-Economic Empowerment: VRA in its efforts to support Communities affected by its operations in riparian areas, provides training in bee-keeping and fruit tree planting through its Poverty Alleviation Programme.
 As at 2020, the total number of installed bee hives increased from 124 in 2019 to 134 for about 60 members of Community-Based Organisations in 5 impacted communities.